twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.470 - does it hurt dream - diogo
-p.472-473 - holden with multiple parents ruins his group dynamics p.475 - naomi can adapt fast to combat
+p.472-473 - holden with multiple parents ruins his group dynamics p.475 - naomi can adapt fast to combat p.478 - **the belt is like a network** p.479-480 - holden's reason for not shooting dresden. hes honourable and a peacemaker, **once again holden is too shortsighted.** dreden is not just a prisoner .
+Naomi thinks that miller di the right thing p.